rapid7/Rapid7-Labs/README.md

 ## Getting Started

-To get started with the Yara rules in this repository, follow these steps:
+To get started with the Yara & Sigma rules in this repository, follow these steps:

 1. **Clone the Repository:**
    ```bash